magnusmickelsson/pokeraidbot/README.md

 which is then to be configured to have the region falun.

 **NOTE: Bot needs to be restarted when new region files are added** (right now, will change in the future).

-Configuring your server is done by the server admin when they install the bot:
-* First, you need to invite the bot into the channel via the invite link as described above
-* Then, assign access rights to the bot (also described above)
-* Verify bot has logged in and is present
-* Run the command !raid install
-* Follow the instructions

 ### Hosting
 I'd recommend you deploy your adapted bot to a cloud service, or use a local server you know works and will be up.